 The laboratory determinations were carried out at CIEMAT facilities from September 2002 to December 2003.
 Each block was unpacked only once in order to take the subsamples for the different determinations (THG, THM or tracers).
 The sampling was coordinated so that to be able to make the tests immediately after unpacking and sampling.
-The blocks have been half-sectioned along the radius, in order to obtain material for the THM and THG tests (Figure 9).
-The section for THM tests has been referenced with the name of the block followed by the letter A, whereas the section for THG tests has been referenced with the name of the block followed by the letter B. In order to obtain a more detailed sampling, samples have been taken in different positions along the radius of the block.
+The blocks have been half-sectioned along the radius, in order to obtain material for the THM and THG tests (Figure 6).
+The section for THM tests has been referenced with the name of the block followed by the letter A, while the section for THG tests has been referenced with the name of the block followed by the letter B. In order to obtain a more detailed sampling, samples have been taken in different positions along the radius of the block.
 The subsamples obtained in this way have been referenced by adding a correlative number to the initial reference of the block.
-The numbers have been given starting by the block closer to the gallery wall (Figure 10).
+The numbers have been given starting by the outer side of the block (Figure 7).

-Figure 9: Sectioning of a block for THM (left) and THG determinations (right)
+Figure 6: Sectioning of a block for THM (left) and THG determinations (right)

-Figure 10: Subsampling of bentonite blocks for THM and THG analyses
+Figure 7: Subsampling of bentonite blocks for THM and THG analyses

-All the THM tests have been performed on undisturbed samples that have been obtained mostly by drilling and subsequent trimming to the appropriate dimensions (Figure 9).
+All the THM tests have been performed on undisturbed samples, that have been obtained mostly by drilling and subsequent trimming to the appropriate dimensions (Figure 6).
 In those tests in which the sample must be saturated prior to the determination, deionised water has been used.

-Figure 11: Drilling of blocks to obtain samples for the THM determinations
+Figure 8: Drilling of blocks to obtain samples for the THM determinations